auxua/ConvenienceSystem2/README.md

 * ConvenienceSystemConsole - Simple Console Applciation for testing the convenience backend
 * ConvenienceSystemApp - The Shared project providing Xamarin.Forms Code/Pages for the mobile Apps
 * ConvenienceSystemApp.Droid/.WinPhone/.iOS - The mobile Apps for the system clients (see screenshots)
-* AdminFormsClient - A WinForms (runs on .NET and mono) application providing a UI for administrative Tasks
+* WebAdminClient - A ASP.NET (WebForms) Web application providing a UI for administrative Tasks

 ## Installation/Usage Requirements
 At the moment the following Devices/Applications are needed for a basic Convenience System installation